 - Programs such as Alateen, part of the Al-Anon program -- al-anon.org/for-members/group-resources/alateen

-National Institute on Alcohol Abuse and Alcoholism and American Academy of Pediatrics website.
+National Institute on Alcohol Abuse and Alcoholism website.
 Alcohol screening and brief intervention for youth: a practitioner's guide. pubs.niaaa.nih.gov/publications/Practitioner/YouthGuide/YouthGuide.pdf.
 Updated October 2015.
-Accessed June 27, 2016.
+Accessed May 15, 2018.